Coronavirus Disease 2019 (COVID-19)

 Medium-risk and low-risk exposures are typically no longer considered as relevant from a contact-tracing perspective at this point of the pandemic.

-Individuals who are vaccinated and exposed to SARS-CoV-2 in the health-care environment were considered to be at reduced risk of acquiring COVID-19 in the pre-Omicron era; however, vaccination status is less protective in the context of the Omicron variant and such management of vaccinated and unvaccinated HCPs with high-risk exposure should be identical.
-This may change with bivalent vaccines introduced in the fall of 2022 specifically developed to target subvariants of Omicron, including BA.4 and BA.5.
+Individuals who were vaccinated and exposed to SARS-CoV-2 in the health care environment were considered to be at reduced risk of acquiring COVID-19 in the pre-Omicron era; however, vaccination status is less protective in the context of the Omicron variant and as such, the management of vaccinated and unvaccinated HCPs with high-risk exposure should be identical.
+This may change with vaccines developed to target subvariants of Omicron, including BA.4 and BA.5.

 PrognosisTop